AfriForum dien klag in ná Mpumalanga-departement R1,92 miljard vermors

 No English version available.

-AfriForum today laid criminal charges against Dr. Sifiso Mtshali, Head of KwaZulu-Natal’s Department of Health as part of its “Genoeg is Genoeg” (enough is enough) campaign that was launched on Monday, 18 April.
-This comes after the organisation studied the Department’s annual report and found that Mtshali might be guilty of an offence in terms…
+AfriForum today laid criminal charges against Dr. Andrew Thabo Lekalakala, Head of the North West’s Department of Health as part of its “Genoeg is Genoeg” (enough is enough) campaign that was launched on Monday, 18 April.
+This comes after the organisation studied the Department’s annual report and found that Lekalakala was possibly guilty of an…